validator/validator.github.io/README.md

    [3]: http://validator.w3.org
    [4]: https://github.com/validator/

-  * `vnu.jar` is a portable standalone version for either batch-checking of HTML documents directly from the command line and from other scripts/apps or for [deploying the checker as a simple self-contained service][5]
+  * `vnu.jar` is a portable standalone version for either batch-checking documents directly from the command line and from other scripts/apps or for [deploying the checker as a self-contained service][5]

   * `vnu.war` is for [deploying the checker service through a servlet container such as Tomcat][6]